Church Sonatas (Mozart)

 Wolfgang Amadeus Mozart wrote seventeen Church Sonatas (sonate da chiesa), also known as Epistle Sonatas, between 1772 and 1780.
-These are short single-movement pieces intended to be played during a celebration of the Mass between the Epistle and the Gospel (hence the name that is sometimes attributed to them: sonatas of the epistle).
+These are short single-movement pieces intended to be played during a celebration of the Mass between the Epistle and the Gospel.
+They were intended to cover the interval during Solemn Mass in which the celebrant, after reading the Epistle, moved from the south side of the choir to the north in order to read the Gospel.
+Hence the term Sonata all’Epistola (epistle sonata) – a term that appears in one of Mozart's father's letters.

 Three of the sonatas (K 263, 278/271e and 329/317a) include more orchestral scoring including oboes, horns, trumpets and timpani and the rest are scored for organ and strings (with no violas).
 In eight of the sonatas (K 224/241a, 225/241b, 244, 245, 263, 328/317c, 329/317a and 336/336d), the organ has an obbligato solo part and in the other nine, the organ accompanies along with the basso continuo.
+It is not clear how many players would have been involved in the sonatas scored for two violins, bass and organ.
+Archival sources from Salzburg Cathedral suggest that two-to-a-part performance was the norm for string players.
+The fact that in many cases the organ simply provides chords to fill out the texture, together with the chamber-like scoring of many of these sonatas, indicates that they were largely intended for performance on one of the cathedral's small organs.
+The organ pedals are rarely used, appearing only in K245, 274, 328 and 329.

 Most of these pieces would be inserted into any mass setting of the appropriate key.
 Those requiring more instruments than the standard "Salzburg Church Quartet" are meant to go with specific mass settings that have that instrumentation.

 Shortly after Mozart left Salzburg, the Archbishop mandated that an appropriate choral motet or congregational hymn be sung at that point in the liturgy, and the "Epistle Sonata" fell into disuse.